aisyahputami/Taxi-trip-data-NYC/README.md

 ![dbt-debug](https://github.com/aisyahputami/Taxi-trip-data-NYC/blob/main/bigquery/dbt-debug-weekly.png)

 Move the CSV dataset file into the taxi\seeds folder.
 Then, run 'dbt seed'.
 The function of 'dbt seed' is to load initial data or seed data into a database table.
-Make sure that in the BigQuery dataset 'weekly_assignment', the table 'taxi' already exists.
+Make sure that in the BigQuery dataset 'weekly', the table 'taxi' already exists.

 ![dbt-seed](https://github.com/aisyahputami/Taxi-trip-data-NYC/blob/main/bigquery/dbt-seed-weekly.png)